 Jeep Renegade (automatic)

 The Jeep Renegade mixes modern comfort with rugged performance.
-Automatic transmission makes it easy for drivers not used to manuals, while solid clearance and capable 4WD ensure it can handle Iceland’s unpredictable terrain.
+The automatic transmission makes it easy for drivers not used to manuals, while solid clearance and capable 4WD ensure it can handle Iceland’s unpredictable terrain.

 It feels confident on gravel, steady in shallow rivers, and agile enough for most Highland tracks.
 It’s a good middle-ground option: not as basic as the Jimny, not as huge as the Land Cruiser, but perfectly at home on Icelandic F-roads.